2022 Annual Conference: Attend In Person

 Conference attendees stay at the Palmer House Hilton (17 E. Monroe St.) at the special group rate of $239 per night (plus tax).
 Most tour departures and the Gala will take place at the Palmer House.

-The hotel block is now closed.
-Rooms must be requested through the Conservancy office (email@example.com), and rates and availability are not guaranteed.
-We have also prepared a list of nearby options.
+The hotel block is now closed to new reservations.
+We have prepared a list of nearby options.

 The Conservancy is grateful for the support of our conference sponsors.
 Interested in becoming a conference sponsor?
 Learn more about sponsorship levels and benefits.